 A Dutch ambitious city

-In autumn 2018, the Plaza Best Western hotel will open in Almere, offering 220 rooms, a restaurant and an outdoor pool.
+The Plaza Best Western hotel, opened in 2019, offers 220 rooms, a restaurant and an outdoor pool.
 As of January 2019, its offering will be expanded to include 142 short-stay rooms, including kitchenettes (small kitchens).
 It’s a perfect solution for international guests who’ll be staying in Almere temporarily and desire more homely facilities than a regular hotel room.
 Other short stay options are in the pipeline.

 Rent a house